 The role of class

 The class of the victim affects coverage too.
 A 2006 article in The Hoot on how the English press covered the brutal sexual assault of a Dalit woman and her daughter in Khairlanji, Maharashtra, notes how the English press practically ignored the crime.
 “The mother-daughter’s face and name – Surekha and Priyanka Bhotmange – should have become as much part of our consciousness as Jessica Lal’s and Priyadarshini Mattoo’s,” the author wrote.
 But they did not.
 (Both the Mattoo and Lal incidents happened in the national capital.
 While Mattoo, a law student, was raped and killed, Lal was shot dead at a restaurant for refusing to serve her killer a drink.
 Both the cases got widespread media coverage.)
 Similarly, look at the initial media coverage of the Kathua crime.
-The child was abducted, raped and murdered in January.
+The child was abducted, allegedly raped, and murdered in January.
 Why did the national media not wake up to the crime till April?
 Was it till other factors came into the story?
 Regardless of who the perpetrators were, was the incident not heinous enough to merit wide coverage?

 At another level, the media sees privacy as less of an issue when it concerns Dalit and working-class victims.
 Does this explain why the Kathua victim was identified in Kashmir newspapers as soon as news of the crime first emerged?
 Combined perhaps with the communal angle, it instantly became a story to be followed by newspapers in the Valley.
 The same angle, however, possibly led to indifference from the majority community, which Rising Kashmir reported in January in an article titled Jammu’s saffron belt silent on Kathua child’s rape and murder.